neilpeterson/azure-policy-ramp/README.md

 # Azure Policy Ramp Notes

-## PowerShell environment and Modules.
+## PowerShell environment and Modules

 Make sure that you are working with PowerShell 7.